Specific Tips for Optimal Content Distribution

-Metadata enables search engines to effectively rank and display your content.
+Metadata enables search engines to rank and display your content effectively.
 You want to maximize the usefulness of categories, page titles, URLs, and tags.
 You are covering the various ways you can provide context and meaning to your content.

-Keywords are a type of metadata tag that tells the search engines what your content is about.
-This way they can tell your audience that you have the information the audience is seeking.
+Keywords are metadata tags that tell the search engines what your content is about.
+This way, they can tell your audience that you have the information the audience is seeking.
 Be sure you choose keywords that are clear and descriptive.

-Use calls to action to put users on the path you've designated to take them towards conversion.
+Use calls to action to put users on the path you've designated to take them toward conversion.
 The CTAs signal users you want them to take action after they've engaged with your content.

 Beyond Paid and Organic, there’s Evergreen Content